carbon-language/carbon-lang/docs/design/generics/details.md

 An [`observe` declaration](#observe-declarations) can be used to show that two types are equal so code can pass type checking without explicitly writing casts, without requiring the compiler to do a unbounded search that may not terminate.
-The compiler may need another form of `observe` declaration to see that a type implements an interface.
+An `observe` declaration can also be used to show that a type implements an interface, in cases where the compiler will not work this out for itself.

 ### Observing interface requirements